REPRODUCTION -1

 3. Anaphase I

-Kinetochores (bipolar spindles) microtubules shorten, severing the recombination nodules and pulling homologous chromosomes apart.
+Kinetochores (bipolar spindle) microtubules shorten, severing the recombination nodules and pulling homologous chromosomes apart.
 Since each chromosome has only one functional unit of a pair of kinetochores, whole chromosomes are pulled toward opposing poles, forming two haploid sets.
 Each chromosome still contains a pair of sister chromatids.
 During this time disjunction occurs, which is one of the processes leading to genetic diversity as each chromosome can end up in either of the daughter cells.
 Nonkinetochore microtubules lengthen, pushing the centrioles farther apart.
 The cell elongates in preparation for division down the center.

 4. Telophase I